RosaChoi/ngAnimate/README.md

 /* property duration | timing function | name or all | delay */
 transition: 0.5s linear all 0.2s;
 ```
-#### ng-hide & ng-show

 If you want to find out more about the CSS transition property - [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)

-Notice that we're using the CSS transition property to set the duration of the animation - ngAnimate takes note of this property and will perform its magic.
+Notice that we're using the CSS transition property to set the duration of the animation - ngAnimate takes note of this property and will perform its animation.

-#### Animate entrances & exits of ng-repeat elements
+#### ng-repeat

-ngAnimate provides CSS classes for ng-repeat elements when they're appearing, disappearing, and moving to a new index (.ng-enter, .ng-leave, and .ng-move respectively).
+ngAnimate provides CSS classes for `ng-repeat` elements when they're appearing, disappearing, and moving to a new index (.ng-enter, .ng-leave, and .ng-move respectively).
 To demonstrate, lets create an ng-repeat where the elements fade in and out for all three of these animation states.

 ```html
 <div class="row contactlist">